eeng/lens_protocol/README.md

 # LensProtocol

 A Ruby parser and builder for the OMA protocol (a.k.a.
-Data Communication Standard) which was developed by the Lens Processing & Technology Division of The Vision Council for interconnection of optical laboratory equipment.
+Data Communication Standard) that was developed by the Lens Processing & Technology Division of The Vision Council for interconnection of optical laboratory equipment.

 Furthermore, it allows you to generate a SVG representation of the tracing datasets.